YGameCorp/ServerIntegration/README.md

 NOTE: Step 6.1 and 6.2 just use for the game can’t send a message from server to client (like game using HTTP POST/GET to connect to server).
 ```
 * 2.3 Server Game Callback URL
 - This is your own API to received the payment success request from Xlauncher Server.
+Please build your API in GET method.
 When users finish the payment transaction in Xlauncher system, Xlauncher server will send the notification to your application server-side via your callback url with the following parameters.

 | Name        | Description           |
 | ------------- |:-------------:|